Helabrak/challenge-collecting-data/README.md

 ImmoEliza real-estate project request:

-Description: The company client, "ImmoEliza" wants to create a machine learning model to make price predictions on real estate sales in Belgium. for that we worked on a dataset that provides information on 10,000 properties from one of the main real-estate websites for property search in Belgium, that is called Immoweb, the information on these properties covered the main search categories/parameters as listed below:
+Description: The client, "ImmoEliza" wants to create a machine learning model to make price predictions on real estate sales in Belgium. for that we worked on a dataset that provides information on 10,000 properties from one of the main real-estate websites for property search in Belgium, that is called Immoweb, the information on these properties covered the main search categories/parameters as listed below:
   •	Locality
   •	Type of property (House/apartment)
   •	Subtype of property (Bungalow, Chalet, Mansion, ...)